DegenGigaMan/blockchain-explorer/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+## Screens

+**Homepage:** Seeing blocks on the chain & exploring transactions in each block.

+**Creating new transactions:** You can create new transactions to any wallet for any amount (no validation).
+New transactions will be added to the "pending transactions", ready to be included in the next block.

+**Pending transactions:** List of all pending transactions.
+These will be included in the next block when the mining process starts.

+**Wallet details:** You can click on any wallet address and see an overview of that wallet: its current balance and all transaction to/from that wallet.

+*This is for educational purposes only.
+Use it to learn how blockchains operate.*